Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 As the series grows, it can reasonably extend into:

 - literacy studies
-- writing-system typology and geometry
+- writing-system typology and the use of space in writing
 - neuroscience and cognition
 - comparative tactile and visual pathway work
 - corpora and annotation systems